-Prevents vertices from moving through the mirror plane(s) while the user is transforming them in Edit Mode.
+Prevents vertices from moving through the mirror plane(s) when you transform them in Edit Mode.

-If Clipping is enabled but vertices are beyond the mirror plane and outside of the Merge Limit, the vertices will not be merged.
-But as soon as the vertices are within Merge Limit they are snapped together and cannot be moved beyond the mirror plane.
+If it is enabled but vertices are beyond the mirror plane and outside of the Merge Distance, the vertices will not be merged.
+But as soon as the vertices are within Merge Distance they are snapped together and cannot be moved beyond the mirror plane.

 Vertices on the mirror plane will be unable to move away from the mirror plane as long as Clipping is enabled.
-You must disable Clipping to be able to move the vertices along the mirror axis again.
+You must disable it to be able to move the vertices along the mirror axis again.